ChZPan/stock-market-prediction-RNN/README.md

 Comparing the performance of the three models running on the test data (Feb. - Apr.
 2019)
 ![models_compare](./images/models_compare_2017-2019.png)

+### Repo Contents
+* `data/SH300-5min` : directory containing Shanghai-Shenzhen CSI-300 5-minute data from Apr.
+2010 to Apr.
+2019.
+* `figures/` : directory containing plots generated from `main.py` and `models/momentum.py`
+* `hyperparameters/` : directory containing `hyperparameters/tuning.py` file to loop through hyperparameters and measure validation set rmse; hyperparameters/curves/ directory with hyperparameter optimization curves produced from `hyperparameters/tuning.py`
+* `models/` : directory containing saved keras model outputs as well as a momentum investing agent model comparison (inherits from the `StockModel()` class from `lstm.py`), which buys if the stock price went up that day and sells otherwise
+* `scrape/` : jupyter notebooks and csv output from reddit and reuters headline scraping
+* `helpers.py` : some python helper functions, including plotting and date manipulation
+* `lstm.py` : defines the `StockModel()` class, including training and testing methods (see below for full description of methods and attributes)
+* `main.py` : python file to loop through stock tickers, train `StockModel()` classes from `lstm.py`, and save figures

 ## Setup and Run
 To quickly get a functional implementation of our model, follow the `demos/PredictionDemo_AAPL.py` skeleton by running: